-In collaboration with the UCI, Zwift will be organizing 5 Continental Qualifiers to UCI 2022 Cycling Esports World Championships.
+In collaboration with the UCI, Zwift will be organizing 3 Continental Qualifiers to the UCI 2023 Cycling Esports World Championships.
 The regions for this year will be Americas, Europe and Africa, and Asia and Oceania.
 Events will take place:

-The top 5 athletes in each race will be added to their national squad and awarded a place on the start line of the 2022 UCI Cycling Esports World Championships.
+The top athletes in each race will be added to their national squad and awarded a place on the start line of the 2023 UCI Cycling Esports World Championships.
 The number of qualification places available will differ according to the region;

 Who is eligible to compete in the Continental Qualifiers?